Path Matching

 Summary

 In this tutorial, we created a static Upstream and added a route on a Virtual Service to point to it.
-We learned how to use all 3 types of matchers allowed by Gloo Edge when determining if a route configuration matches a request path: prefix, exact, and regex.
+We learned how to use all 3 types of matchers allowed by Gloo Gateway when determining if a route configuration matches a request path: prefix, exact, and regex.

 Let’s cleanup the test Upstream we used.